 However, the Koios did earn a few extra points by taking up an average amount of counter space and being lighter than average.
 We also liked that the lid locks down so you don't have to hold it while sealing and that it includes a pump attachment for sealing rigid containers with small holes.
 Unfortunately, we weren't totally thrilled with the interface, finding that the buttons weren't always the most responsive to anything besides a really hard press.

-The controls are very simple to pulse the operation of the Koios, with the vacuum starting and stopping off of the "Vac/Seal" button.
+The controls on the Koios are very simple to pulse for soft items, with the vacuum starting and stopping with the "Vac/Seal" button.
 This also makes it easy to pretty precisely control the amount of vacuum and not squash your food.
 However, the Koios can occasionally fail to respond to your button presses, squishing your food considerably.

 For our final metric, we measured the actual strength of the vacuum using a dial gauge built into one of the usual bags.
 The Koios finished with an average performance, managing to pull a vacuum that registered as 17 inches of mercury on the gauge — right in line with our average of 17.3.

-Overall, we didn't overly dislike the Koios — though it is a bit slow — but were simply uninspired by its results and it failed to distinguish itself from the rest of the group noticeably.
+Overall, we didn't dislike the Koios VS2233, though it is a bit slow.
+We were simply uninspired by its results and it failed to noticeably distinguish itself from the rest of the group noticeably.
 If you are in the market for a great vacuum sealer, we recommend checking out other options before pulling the trigger.

 — David Wise and Austin Palmer